department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/unmoderated/research-findings.md

 ![interact-VA-table](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/teams/public-websites/research/Veteran-tasks/unmoderated/images/interact-VA-table.png)

 ### Missing tasks
 After the task importance question, the survey asked if there were any other important VA-related tasks that weren't in the previous list.
-Here is a list of the other tasks--all of which were suggested by only one respondent:
+Here is a list of those tasks--each of which was suggested by only one person:
 1. Find background, education and qualifications for VA medical providers on a VA-sponsored site
 1. View patient satisfaction results for VA medical providers
 1. Obtain a VA satisfaction survey to rate and provide a review of my experience as a patient